Kentuckiana Personal Injury Lawyers

 - Destruction of property compensation for damage to the victim’s car, clothing, or other personal effects as a result of the accident.

 Legal Help You Can Count On

 The personal injury law firm of McNeely Stephenson has been getting justice from negligent and careless people, as well as their insurance companies, for over 30 years.
 Our office in New Albany provides personalized assistance to many areas throughout Kentuckiana, and we work on a contingency fee basis, which means that we only get paid if we collect money for you.
 Court costs and case expenses will be the responsibility of the client.
 We have seen all manner of personal injury cases, and we know the high price that victims and their families pay when a serious personal injury occurs.
-Learn more about your rights and options under the law by contacting us today for a confidential consultation.
+Learn more about your rights and options under the law by contacting us today for a free, confidential consultation.
 Complete our online form or call us at (812) 725-8224 if you have been injured and need a voice you can trust.